zzehli/study-notes/non-web notes.md

 	* in general stateful applications are not suitable for containerized environments, but stateless applications are

 ### OAuth
+* definition: OAuth 2.0, which stands for “Open Authorization”, is a standard designed to allow a website or application to access resources hosted by other web apps on behalf of a user.
 * components: client, API (Resource Server), Authorization Server, User (Resource Owner)
 	* the client is the application requesting user's account (this is the website you are trying to register with your google account)
 	* API server that has access to user info (think about Google server that has your accounts)